 About the 5100 Computing System.

-In 1975, IBM released the 5100, one of the first commercially supported microcomputers priced effectively and targeting engineers, analysts, statisticians, and other problem-solvers, mainly in educational or engineering settings.
+First we must discuss the predecessor; in 1975, IBM released the 5100, one of the first commercially supported microcomputers priced effectively and targeting engineers, analysts, statisticians, and other problem-solvers, mainly in educational or engineering settings.
 Based on a proof-of-concept system called SCAMP, for "Special Computer, APL Machine Portable", the 5100 was IBM's first commercially available and supported "personal" portable computer.
 The system was a self-contained computer that could transport easily.
 It featured onboard storage of 204K via the tape drive, up to 64K of memory (R/W Storage), a full-featured keyboard with a numeric pad for quick keying of data, and a built-in 5" screen.

 About the 5110 Computing System.